Early Career Forum | April 3, 2019

 - NIH Grant Roundtable: Bring your grant questions to a roundtable discussion on Research Fellowship, Training, and Career Development grants with NIH faculty.

-- Mock Study Section: Learn about the peer-review process by observing the review of a Fellowship (F) or a Career Development (K) grant by faculty experienced in the scientific peer review process.
+- Mock Study Section: Learn about the peer-review process by observing the review of a Career Development K23 Award (clinical), Exploratory/Developmental R21 Grant (basic science), or a Research Project R Grant (translational) by faculty experienced in the scientific peer review process.